Individual Therapy

 The Initial Assessment

 If at any point during the initial assessment — or afterwards — you feel that I may not be the right therapist for you, that’s completely okay.
 Finding the right therapeutic fit is an important part of the process.
-My priority is that you receive the support you need, and where possible, I’m happy to help you think about alternative options or suggest another therapist who may be a better fit for you.
+My priority is that you have the support you need, and where possible, I’m very happy to help you think about alternative options or suggest another therapist who may be a better fit for you.

-What Happens After the Initial Assessment
+What Happens After the Initial Assessment?

-If you decide you’d like to begin therapy sessions with me, I’ll let you know my availability and we’ll agree on a regular day and time that works for us both.
-I’ll then email you a small number of documents — including a therapy contract and privacy information — for you to read, sign, and return before we begin our first session.
-If you have any questions about them, you’re very welcome to ask at any time.
+Take some time to reflect on whether working together feels right for you.
+Choosing a therapist is an important decision, and it’s okay to sit with how the session felt and consider what you need before moving forward.
+If you decide to begin therapy sessions with me, I’ll let you know my availability and we’ll agree on a regular day and time that works for us both.
+I’ll then email you a small number of documents for you to read, sign, and return before we begin our first session.

 Whatever you decide, I want you to feel supported in finding the right space for you.